 Real Madrid - Early Domination

-Di Stéfano, Ferenc Puskás and Francisco Gento were some of the greats who helped Real Madrid win four La Ligas and one Copa del Rey by the end of the 60s.
+Di Stéfano, Ferenc Puskás and Francisco Gentowere some of the greats who helped Real Madrid win 4 La Ligas and 1 Copa del Rey by the end of 1960s.
 Los Blancos also claimed the first five European Cups ever organized from 1956 to 1960.

 The two decades that followed were glorious for Real Madrid.
-Los Blancos absolutely dominated the era by claiming 14 La Ligas and 5 Copa del Reys and the year of 1966 saw Madrid add another European Cup to their collection by defeating Partizan Belgrade 2-1 in the final.
+Los Blancos absolutely dominated the era by claiming 14 La Ligas and 5 Copa del Reys.
+The year of 1966 saw Madrid add another European Cup to their collection by defeating Partizan Belgrade 2-1 in the final.
 The decade was closed out on a sour note, with Santiago Bernabéu Yeste passing away in 1978.